-The global financial industry is preparing to transition away from the use of the London Interbank Offered Rate (LIBOR), and move to new alternative reference rates by the end of 2021.
+The global financial industry is preparing to transition away from the use of the London Interbank Offered Rate (LIBOR).
 As such, Pacific Premier Bank is committed to keeping its clients informed as to how the transition from LIBOR may impact you.

 What is LIBOR?